Chapter J2: Work-related groups

 J2005

-In this guidance, references to obtaining paid work include (1) obtaining
+In this guidance, references to obtaining paid work include (1) obtaining1. more paid work or

 2. better paid work.